NuGrid/WENDI/README.md

-WENDI
+nugridnotebooks
 ===============

+Public NuGrid Notebooks

-This is a repository for the WENDI widget framework.
+This is a repository for NuGrid notebooks that may be viewed at nbviewer.ipython.org and serve as examples for users of the NuGrid-CANFAR data exploration tools.